edm54/vol_prediction/README.md

 ## Results
 The LSTM model did much better on the SPY data than the data for Apple or Amazon.
 Below are the results for the SPY (S&P 500).
+The predicted IV has a .96 correlation to the actual IV, which is quite good.
+This is because the IV change is often small, so most of the time the error in IV is small (even if the error in IV change is large)

 ![Figure 2]( https://github.com/edm54/vol_prediction/blob/main/Predicted_vol_orig.png)
 To show the results in better detail, I have zoomed in, shown below.
 ![Figure 3](https://github.com/edm54/vol_prediction/blob/main/Predicted_vol_orig_400_600.png)